naughtnowwhen/book_app/README.md

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

+Our schema is called books.sql and is located in the data folder.
+It follows the order of the constructor. we also have a bookshelf property for later on so the user can keep their favorite books.

 Number and name of feature: lab 12 SQL-ize

 Estimate of time needed to complete: maximum time.